terrier-org/pyterrier/README.md

 # Pyterrier

-## Terrier Python API
+A Python API for Terrier

 # Installation

 ### Linux
-1. Make sure that JAVA_HOME environment variable is set to your java directory
+1. Make sure that `JAVA_HOME` environment variable is set to the location of your Java installation
 2. `pip install python-terrier`

 ### Windows
-Pyterrier is not available for Windows because pytrec_eval isn't available for Windows.
+Pyterrier is not available for Windows because [pytrec_eval](https://github.com/cvangysel/pytrec_eval) [isn't available for Windows](https://github.com/cvangysel/pytrec_eval/issues/19).
+If you can compile & install pytrec_eval youself, all will be fine.

 ### Colab notebooks
 ```